-(f) the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system.

-13 For the purpose of my assessment, customary fishing differs from recreational fishing if it is undertaken outside of the recreational limits provided in the Fisheries (Amateur Fishing) Regulations 2013 (Amateur Regulations) and is instead authorised by a customary authorisation.

-14 Appendix B and C have further information on statutory context and customary fishing respectively.
+- (e) the extent to which the occupation of the coastal marine area authorised by the coastal permit will increase the cost of fishing; and - (f) the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system. - For the purpose of my assessment, customary fishing differs from recreational fishing if it is undertaken outside of the recreational limits provided in the Fisheries (Amateur Fishing) Regulations 2013 (Amateur Regulations) and is instead authorised by a customary authorisation. - 14 Appendix B and C have further information on statutory context and customary fishing respectively.